ClaudiuDrug/cfgpie/README.md

 from cfgpie import CfgParser, get_config
 ```

-By passing a name with the `instance` param we can have multiple instances:
+By passing a name with the `name` param we can have multiple instances:
 ```python
 # mymodule.py